Tejas5158/Bicycle-Sales-Analysis-/README.md

 o	Manual data analysis and reporting are time-consuming and prone to errors.
 Proposed Solution
-1. Interactive Data Exploration o	Enables drill-down into sales data by category, country, and subcategory.
+1. Interactive Data Exploration o	Enables drill-down into sales data by category, country, and subcategories.
 2. Visualizations for Insights o	Utilizes line charts, pie charts, treemaps, and geographical maps to uncover trends and patterns.
 3. Automated Reporting